Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/create-mfa-device.md

 ## Create MFA Device

 API to add a FIDO2 device to the specified user resource.
+When a user wants to pair a FIDO security key or a FIDO supported biometrics device, the service provider initiates the authentication process with the Create MFA Device API, which returns parameter data required for public key credentials.

 <!--
 type: tab